ricallinson/pi-pxe-boot/README.md

 	tail -F /var/log/daemon.log

-At some point you should see something like (it could take up to 60 seconds);
+At some point you should see something like the following (it could take up to 60 seconds);

 	raspberrypi dnsmasq-tftp[1903]: file /tftpboot/bootcode.bin not found